Categories

 table_array is the whole data array or a part of the table.
 (The table array is A: B)

-col_index_num is the column number of the table that you want to retrieve the value from, and that is 2 in the above image.
+col_index_num is the column number of the table you want to retrieve the value from; in the above image, that is 2.

-[range_lookup] is a function that deciphers the exact value or the nearest approximate depending on the command.
-The [range_lookup] can be set to 0 or FALSE for exact match and 1 or TRUE for the closest value.
+[range_lookup] is a function that deciphers the exact value or the nearest approximation, depending on the command.
+The [range_lookup] can be set to 0 or FALSE for an exact match, or to 1 or TRUE for the closest value.

 The result: